edenia/libre-local/README.md

-# Phoenix Testnet Local Network
+# Libre Local Network

 ## Description
-Phoenix Testnet Local provides a quick way to setup a Local Testnet network for development.
+Libre Local provides a quick way to setup a Local Testnet network for development.

 The primary benefits of containers are consistency across different environments and deployment ease.

 This project works along with a [full-stack-boilerplate](https://github.com/eoscostarica/full-stack-boilerplate) to help you build your EOS dApp.

 ### Why to use a local environment?
-Having a local environment provides a series of benefits that you cannot in a public network, for example, with Phoenix locally, transaction costs are avoided since they are carried out in a development environment and not in production, also, they are accessed to system contracts to modify them as appropriate.
+Having a local environment provides a series of benefits that you cannot in a public network, for example, with Libre locally, transaction costs are avoided since they are carried out in a development environment and not in production, also, they are accessed to system contracts to modify them as appropriate.

 In a Blockchain network every transaction creates an immutable record and everything that is modified can affect both positively and negatively the users within it, it is for this reason that it is essential to have an environment premises where functionality tests, performance tests, stress tests, among others, can be carried out without the risk of producing a failure that affects users.